freeCodeCamp/freeCodeCamp/guide/english/ssh/managing-multiple-ssh-keys/index.md

 Now you can see your SSH key in the keychain.
 On MacOS it looks something like this:
 ![Keychain Access](https://raw.githubusercontent.com/fvoska/guides/master/static/images/pages/ssh/managing-multiple-ssh-keys/keychain-access.png "Keychain Access")

 If you remove the keys from `ssh-agent` via `ssh-add -D` (this will happen when you restart your computer, as mentioned before) and try SSH-ing, you will be prompted for password again.
 Why?
-We just added the the key to the keychain.
+We just added the key to the keychain.
 If you check Keychain Access again, you will notice that the key you added using `ssh-add -K` is still in the keychain.
 Weird, huh?

 It turns out there is one more hoop to jump through.
 Open your SSH `config` file and add the following: